frankcox/MazeBot3D/README.md

 ------------

 I built this with g++ on Linux but it should build on any modern C++.
-There's a simple Make file if you use Make, but "g++ client.cpp" on the command line should be all you need.
+There's a simple Make file, but "g++ client.cpp" on the command line should be all you need.
 If you use Make the executable is mazebot.exe.